Robust Aggregation of Electric Vehicle Flexiblity: Implications and Future Work

-In this paper, we have provided a theoretical framework to quantify the uncertainty of aggregate flexibility sets for populations of EVs with uncertain charging requirements.
-Building on previous work that characterises exact aggregate flexibility we leverage theoretical results that enable us to characterise flexibility sets so that we can attach a confidence to all aggregate charging profiles within these sets.
-The theoretical results used establish powerful finite sample guarantees, enabling us to provide tight bounds on this confidence.
-We show explicitly how to compute the variables that parameterise these sets.
-Finally we show with some numerical experiments the soundness of the characterisations we provide.
+Extending previous work that gives exact characterizations of aggregate flexibility sets, we have shown how individual flexibility sets of EVs are members of a family of polytope known as generalized polymatroids.
+Computing the Minkowski sum of g-polymatroids is efficient, allowing us to provide a tractable method for computing the exact aggregate flexibility set for populations of EVs.
+Building on this we assume EV charging requirements are uncertain and i.i.d. according to a known distribution.
+We exploit theoretical results that enable us to characterize robust aggregate flexibility sets, sets of aggregate charging profiles that can be tracked with a given confidence level.
+The theoretical results leverage powerful finite-sample guarantees that enable us to provide tight bounds on this confidence.
+We show explicitly how to compute the variables that parameterize these sets.
+Finally, we demonstrate the soundness of the characterizations by means of numerical experiments and show how an aggregator might use these methods in practice.

+This work can also be used to further motivate the utility of aggregators.
+As entities that aggregate the uncertainty of individual EVs, they can unlock more flexibility in the populations they control, than would be possible with individual EVs alone.

-Future work will focus on the intricacies of adapting these methods to heterogeneous populations of EVs, and provide methods of optimising over these sets.
-This work could also be used to motivate the utility of aggregators for unlocking the flexibility in EVs.
-Using the results in this paper, one can show how the flexibility derived from populations is far more reliable than the flexibility of individual EVs.
-Furthermore there are various power systems problems that require uncertainty quantification techniques when aggregating EV flexibility.
-For example, one could consider news vendor like problems where aggregators bid the flexibility of uncertain populations of EVs into markets.
-This paper provides a theoretical framework for applications like this.
+Future work will focus on extending the results to more general charging models.
+We could consider the case where EVs are allowed to discharge energy back into the grid.
+Furthermore, we could consider the case where the charging requirements of the EVs are not i.i.d..
+Maintaining the independence assumption, but allowing EVs to have different distributions over their charging requirements, would be a natural and realistic extension.
+Additionally, there are various power systems problems that require uncertainty quantification techniques when aggregating EV flexibility.
+One could, for example, consider newsvendor-like problems, where aggregators bid the flexibility of uncertain populations of EVs into flexibility markets — this paper provides a theoretical framework for such applications.